Sublime-Instincts/BetterTwig/README.md

 | `tverbatim`     | `{% verbatim %}{% endverbatim %}`     |
 | `twith`         | `{% with %}{% endwith %}`             |

-## Issues & Feature requests.
+## Reporting issues.

-There is always scope for improvements so please do report any bug(s) that you encounter.
+There is always scope for improvements, so please do report any bug(s) that you encounter.

-Please follow the issue templates that have been setup while reporting any bug(s) (So as to stay as organised as possible).
+Please follow the issue template that has been setup while reporting any bug(s) (So as to stay as organised as possible).

 Use the [Twig playground](https://twigfiddle.com/) if you want to share a particular snippet of template while creating a specific issue.